A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-Another line of data translation methods \cite{hou2020source,hou2021visualizing,zhou2022generative} explicitly introduces an additional module $\mathcal{A}$ to transfer target data to source-like style.
-In particular, SFDA-IT \cite{hou2020source} optimizes the translator with the style matching loss in Eq.~(\ref{eq:bns}) as well as the feature-level content loss, with the source model frozen.
-In addition, SFDA-IT \cite{hou2020source} further employs entropy minimization over the fixed source model to promote semantic consistency.
-To improve the performance of style transfer, SFIT \cite{hou2021visualizing} further develops a variant of the style reconstruction loss \cite{gatys2016image} as follows,
+Another line of data translation methods \citep{hou2020source,hou2021visualizing,zhou2022generative} explicitly introduces an additional module $\mathcal{A}$ to transfer target data to source-like style.
+In particular, SFDA-IT \citep{hou2020source} optimizes the translator with the style matching loss in Eq.~(\ref{eq:bns}) as well as the feature-level content loss, with the source model frozen.
+Furthermore, SFDA-IT \citep{hou2020source} employs entropy minimization over the fixed source model to promote semantic consistency.
+To improve the performance of style transfer, SFIT \citep{hou2021visualizing} further develops a variant of the style reconstruction loss \citep{gatys2016image} as follows, \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}

 where $g(x) \in \mathcal{R}^{n_c \times HW}$ denotes the reshaped feature map, and $H, W$ and $n_c$ represent the feature map height, width, and the number of channels, respectively.
 The channel-wise self correlations $g(x)g(x)^T$ are also known as the Gram matrix.
-Meanwhile, SFIT \cite{hou2021visualizing} maintains the relationship of outputs between different networks.
-GDA \cite{zhou2022generative} also relies on BN-based style matching and entropy minimization but further enforces the phase consistency and the feature-level consistency between the original image and the stylized image to preserve the semantic content.
-By contrast, AOS \cite{hong2022source} replaces the first convolution block in the source model with a learnable encoder to ensure that BN statistics at the remaining layers match those stored statistics.
+Additionally, SFIT \citep{hou2021visualizing} maintains the relationship of outputs between different networks.
+GDA \citep{zhou2022generative} also relies on BN-based style matching and entropy minimization but further enforces the phase consistency and the feature-level consistency between the original image and the stylized image to preserve the semantic content.